 Scorched explores just a few of the 80 or so coal mine fires in Pennsylvania.

-With a small crew, a tight film festival deadline and help from one of our partners EPCAMR, we set out on a in brutal 5 degree weather into the coal regions to document a much larger problem.
-The Pennsylvania anthracite era is long over, but its scars remain in the form of abandoned mines, acidic discharge from those mines and fires, both underground and above.
+With a small crew, a tight film festival deadline and help from one of our partners EPCAMR, we set out in brutal 5-degree weather into the coal regions to document a much larger problem.
+The Pennsylvania anthracite era is long over, but its scars remain in the form of abandoned mines, acidic discharge from those mines, and fires, both underground and above.